Cataracts Perth

 An IOL is a clear, soft plastic lens (like a soft contact lens) that becomes a permanent part of your eye, focussing light clearly onto the retina, improving your vision.
 You will not feel or see the new lens and no maintenance is required.

-As with any surgery, cataract surgery poses some risks, such as infection and bleeding.
-After surgery, you must keep your eye clean, wash your hands before touching your eye, and use the prescribed medications to help minimize the risk of infection.
-Serious infection can result in loss of vision.
+After surgery, you must keep your eye clean, wash your hands before touching your eye, and use the prescribed medications to help minimise the risk of infection.
+Serious infection may result in loss of vision.
+Some inflammation within the eye is normal after surgery but may be prolonged and the use of anti-inflammatory eye drops is routine post-operatively.

 Before surgery, your doctor will need to do some tests.
 These tests include measuring your eye for the correct intraocular lens refractive power for best-unaided focus.
 This information helps your doctor choose the right type of IOL.